 We see them a lot in social media or mainstream media shows.
-Weighted blankets have become a big hit nowadays, and many sellers and users are advertising its numerous health benefits.
+Weighted blankets for adults have become a big hit nowadays, and many sellers and users are advertising its numerous health benefits.
 In particular, most campaigns show that weighted blankets help ease anxiety and depression.

 But does it work?
 Are there scientific studies or empirical evidence to prove its acclaimed health benefits?
 How heavy should a weighted blanket be to prove its medical miracles?